brndnmtthws/brndn-io/content/posts/embrace-imperfection/index.md

 disengaged, disinterested, or apathetic.
 Rather, it's just a matter of being realistic and accepting that most of life is mundane, and that's okay.
 Furthermore, everything and everyone is imperfect.
-The entire world as we know it is in a constant state of disrepair, degredation, decomposition, and entropy.
+The entire world as we know it is in a constant state of disrepair, degradation, decomposition, and entropy.
 It's a miracle that anything works at all, and yet here we are.
 Every day is a gift, and we should be grateful for it.